 Designed for people interested in creating change for sustainability through education and communication

-This 8-session course will run on the following dates in 2021:
+This 8-session course will be offered in 2022

 This course has been designed for people interested in creating change for sustainability through education and communication.
 CERES has been in the business of educating students and the community in sustainability for over 30 years.
 Our experienced educators will take you through experiential approaches to environmental education and effective ways to change behaviours and take action for sustainability.
 The learner will gain theoretical knowledge and practical techniques to create immersive learning experiences.
 The course will cover resource use, environmental management, behaviour change and community engagement.
 Be inspired by our existing programs and demonstration landscape.
 CERES educators and industry mentors will share their experiences educating and communicating to students, teachers, organisations and community members how to reduce their impact on the earth.